Europe’s largest water conservation project

 Project areas

-Over seven years, from 2024 to 2031, the project partners, together with many other stakeholders, will implement more than 500 actions to improve our aquatic environments and create viable populations of threatened species.
-They will remove migration barriers, construct fauna passages or other types of fishways, restore habitats in rivers and coastal waters, and improve the water-holding capacity of water systems by restoring floodplains along rivers, wetlands in forests and agricultural landscapes, or coastal areas.
+Over the course of seven years, from 2024 to 2031, the project partners, together with many other stakeholders, will implement over 500 measures to improve our aquatic environments and establish viable populations of threatened species.
+This will involve removing migration barriers, constructing wildlife passages or other types of fishways, restoring habitats in rivers and coastal waters, and improving the water retention capacity of water systems by restoring floodplains along rivers, wetlands in forest and agricultural landscapes, or coastal areas.

 The Improve Aquatic LIFE project will carry out several major initiatives from source to sea.
 In the forests of Värmland, far up in the Göta River catchment area, more than 50 road culverts that currently act as barriers to migration will be repaired, and a three-hectare eelgrass area will be created at the Stenungsund coastal Natura 2000 site.
 Far up River Rönne å in Skåne, habitats for salmon and sea lamprey will be recreated and in Skälderviken, where River Rönne å flows into the sea, stone reefs will be recreated where “stone fishing” was once carried out, which emptied areas of stones and boulders.
 The measures will restore lost habitats, thereby strengthening populations of threatened species, increasing biodiversity and helping to boost key ecosystem services such as recreation, nature tourism and support for local economies.